Data Centers in Augusta

 Natural Disaster Risk

-Augusta has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 54.66 out of 100 as of September 2025.
-The primary threats are atmospheric and do not include major coastal or seismic hazards.
+Augusta has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 54.66 as of September 2025.
+The primary environmental threats requiring consideration in infrastructure planning are drought, hurricane-related storm winds, and riverine flooding.
+Other notable risks for the region include earthquakes, heatwaves, and tornadoes, though they are generally less frequent or severe.